 “It doesn’t matter for web-search directly.”

-Some might find that answer a little indirect.
-But I would argue that it accurately communicates that stock images are not a ranking related issue.
+Some might find that answer a little vague.
+But it accurately communicates that stock images don’t matter for regular web search.

 The search results are full of top ranked sites that use stock images.
 Many of Search Engine Journal’s featured images are stock photography and they rank perfectly fine.